ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 !!! note "Limited capabilities when using self-signed certificates"

-    When using a self-signed certificates, clients will not trust the  by default.
+    Clients will not trust self-signed certificates by default.
 This can prevent some operations from occurring.

     - Web browsers will not trust the certificate and the user must grant an exception to load the SystemLink web application.

     - Packages built in LabVIEW cannot be [automatically published](https://www.ni.com/documentation/en/systemlink/latest/deployment/creating-packages-labview-package-builder/) to SystemLink server.

     - The LabVIEW Client API will have to explicitly disable verify server checks to communicate with the server.
-        - Refer to [Open Configuration ](https://www.ni.com/documentation/en/systemlink/latest/systemlink-labview-node-ref/open-configuration-http-auto/) to details on this setting.
+        - Refer to [Open Configuration](https://www.ni.com/documentation/en/systemlink/latest/systemlink-labview-node-ref/open-configuration-http-auto/) to details on this setting.

 When you have received a certificate from an certificate signing authority, you can use **NI Web Server Configuration** to install the certificate.